 The results are shown in Appendix 1 and summarised in Table 2; they indicate all these samples are rich in plagioclase (albite?), amphiboles and chlorite, with lesser quartz, biotite (siderophyllite?), ilmenite, magnetite, tourmaline (dravite?), calcite and other minerals.

-The amphiboles appear to be mostly calcic species, matching actinolite well, but generally appear to contain some more sodic amphiboles also: magnesioriebeckite and hastingsite are possible, but unconfirmed.
+The amphiboles appear to be mostly calcic species, matching actinolite well, but generally appear to contain some more sodic amphiboles also: magnesio-riebeckite and hastingsite are possible, but unconfirmed.
 Petrography suggests an intermediate Na-Ca amphibole like barroisite or winchite is more likely in G408289, so is possible in other samples also.

 Table 2: XRD/MinSQ Results Summary (wt%)